 Starting a new legacy for the future: the Pangborn Early Career Researcher seminar

-The Pangborn symposium provides a platform to share and be inspired with cutting edge research.
-It also is an excellent learning environment for early career researchers to develop knowledge, discover methods, foster confidence and build sensory networks.
-This year, we have an amazing new addition to our main Pangborn symposium; the Early Career Researchers seminar.
-The seminar is organised to create a memorable, relevant event delivering scientific excellence to delegates from a broad background, supporting the Pangborn principles of supporting students, passing knowledge to the next generation and connecting professionals.
-We aim to support early career researchers - students and researchers with up to 5 years’ experience in the sensory field after completing their studies - by providing the basis for knowledge exchange and connecting with professionals.
+The Pangborn symposium provides a platform to share and be inspired with cutting edge research, and it is an excellent learning environment for early career researchers, which includes postgraduate students, to develop knowledge, discover methods, foster confidence and build sensory networks.
+This year, we have an amazing new addition to our main Pangborn symposium; the Early Career Researchers (ECR) seminar.
+The seminar is organised to create a memorable, relevant event delivering scientific excellence to delegates from a broad background.
+This is in line with the Pangborn principles of supporting students, passing knowledge to the next generation, and connecting professionals.
+We aim to support early career researchers (students and researchers with up to 5 years’ experience in the sensory field after completing their studies) by providing the basis for knowledge exchange and connecting with professionals.

-The first ever Early Career Researchers seminar will be held on the Sunday morning, 10.30am, prior to the opening of the main Pangborn symposium on the Sunday afternoon.
-The event will focus on the future of Sensory & Consumer science, in the view of students and early career researchers, and a number of oral presentation slots are up for grabs.
-The seminar is created and organised by a student committee, and will be chaired by Mikel Cirkus, Global Director of Conceptual Design at Firmenich Flavours, and will feed into the main Pangborn symposium.
+The first ever ECR’s seminar will be held on the Sunday morning, 10.00am, prior to the opening of the main Pangborn symposium on the Sunday afternoon.
+The event will focus on the future of Sensory & Consumer science, in the view of early career researchers, and a number of oral presentation slots are up for grabs.
+The seminar is created and organised by a committee of early career researchers, it will be chaired by Mikel Cirkus, Global Director of Conceptual Design at Firmenich Flavours, and will feed into the main Pangborn symposium.

-We are delighted to invite students and early career researchers to submit abstracts to present at this exciting event.
-Ten lucky delegates will be invited to deliver an 8 minute oral flash poster presentation detailing their poster which will have been accepted to present at the main Pangborn symposium.
-In addition, fifteen more delegates will be invited to present a 1 minute flash presentation describing where they see the future of sensory or consumer science in relation to their specialist field.
-We are particularly interested what delegates from around the world see the challenges and changes in sensory science for the next years.
-We would therefore love to see video applications as part of the application process, where you can tell us some of your ideas about the future of Sensory and Consumer Science!
+We are delighted to invite early career researchers to submit to present at this exciting event.
+Ten lucky delegates will be invited to deliver an 8 minute oral flash presentation detailing their poster which will have been accepted to present at the main Pangborn symposium.
+In addition, fifteen more delegates will be selected to present a 1 minute video describing where they see the future of sensory or consumer science in relation to their specialist field.
+We are particularly interested to hear what delegates from around the world see the challenges and changes in sensory science to be in the coming years.
+We would therefore love to receive your submissions.